SimerdeepSingh4/chess-newc/README.md

 A web-based, real-time multiplayer chess application built with Node.js, Express, and Socket.IO.
 Challenge your friends to a game of chess, or watch others play in spectator mode.

-> This project is a demonstration of building a full-stack real-time application with a focus on a clean user interface and a responsive experience.

 ## ✨ Features